Rename multiple files

-To rename multiple files, use the mrn (or mren) command for remote files and mlrn (or mlren) for local files
+To rename multiple files, use the mrn (or mren) command for remote files and lmrn (or lmren)) for local files.

-: optional regular expression to select which entries to rename.
-If missing, all entries in the current directory are renamed.
-See Regular Expressions to learn more about regular expression syntax.
+pattern: optional expression to select which entries to rename.
+See Regular Expressions to learn more about regular expression syntax and Wildcards for the wildcard syntax.

 Options: